 My garden is winding down.
 This past week we’ had one or two nights that dipped into the 30’s—and many of my annuals and perennials have halted blooming.
 They survived the dip in temp but got the message that it’s time to ripen seeds!
 The morning glories are still trying to make up for lost time but, if you live south of the Mason/Dixon line, you’ve got another 4 to 6 weeks of summer—lucky you!

-Mum’s poSept_16_2012 005pularity is due partly because they come in colors useful for fall decorating and not found in many other late blooming flowers--bronze, gold, mahogany, maroon and brown.
+Mum’s popularity is due partly because they come in colors useful for fall decorating and not found in many other late blooming flowers--bronze, gold, mahogany, maroon and brown.
 Other than mildew, they seem to be immune to bugs and diseases.
 The reason for this being that they contain pyrethrum in their cells which give them that somewhat pleasant/unpleasant citronella like scent when crushed.
 Pyrethrum is a natural and organic insecticide and an ingredient in some commercial repellants.

 Care: